-- 1) Is validly and properly constituted (e.g. whether by way of a limited company, registered charity, public/statutory organisation or otherwise) in its country of incorporation or origin": - Has a UK bank or building society account in the name of the primary bidder, which requires at least two unrelated signatures on each cheque or withdrawal; - 3) Can meet the requirements to provide accounts and information noted above; - 4) Can sign the accession agreement in Appendix 8 of this document; - 5) Can agree that all measures installed using NISEP funding, will be installed in Northern Ireland: - Can demonstrate technical capability of delivering energy efficiency, fuel poverty or renewable energy related projects (see technical capability criteria below); - 7) Are not individuals or sole traders as these are not acceptable as registered primary bidders to the NISEP.
+- Is validly and properly constituted (e.g. whether by way of a limited company, registered charity, public/statutory organisation or otherwise) in its country of incorporation or origin"; - 2) Has a UK bank or building society account in the name of the primary bidder, which requires at least two unrelated signatures on each cheque or withdrawal; - 3) Are not individuals or sole traders as these are not acceptable as registered primary bidders to the NISEP. - 4) Can meet the requirements to provide accounts and information noted above; - 5) Can sign the accedence agreement in Appendix 8 of this document; - 6) Can agree that all measures installed using NISEP funding, will be installed in Northern Ireland; - 7) Can demonstrate technical capability of delivering energy efficiency, fuel poverty or renewable energy related projects (see technical soundness criteria below) or previous experience of overseeing contractors to carry out such work; - 8) Can provide evidence of having a complaints procedure in place and quality assurance procedures;

+Can provide copies of their Health and Safety Policy and Risk Assessment Procedures.
 If primary bidder status is withdrawn, the organisation in question will not be permitted to reapply for registration for a period of five years.